 “Since 1960s, hundreds of tons of pesticides have been used in agriculture.
-We can still feel the consequences in a form of serious contamination of particular places,” says Lilik Simonyan, AWHHE executive director.
-“In our project, we wish to find the solutions for at least some of the most disturbing cases, and also show the alternative ways of environmentally responsible and economically modest agriculture.
+We can still feel the consequences in the form of serious contamination of particular places,” says Lilik Simonyan, AWHHE executive director.
+“In our project, we wish to find the solutions for at least some of the most disturbing cases, and show the alternative ways of environmentally responsible and economically modest agriculture.
 Although the pesticides that are on sale now, are not banned by Stockholm Convention, they also pose a risk on human health,” refers Mrs. Simonyan.

-A joint project of Arnika Association and Armenian Women for Health and Healthy Environment (AWHHE) is called "Scaling Up Experience in Improvement of Chemical Safety to Contribute to Poverty Reduction in Rural Armenia“.
-It is financed by EU Aid Fund, Global Environmental Facility through UNDP, Global Greengrants Fund, International POPs Elimination Network, Women in Europe for a Common Future (WECF).
+A joint project of Arnika Association and Armenian Women for Health and Healthy Environment (AWHHE) is called "Scaling Up Experience in Improvement of Chemical Safety to Contribute to Poverty Reduction in Rural Armenia."
+It is financed by EU Aid Fund, Global Environmental Facility through UNDP, Global Greengrants Fund, International POPs Elimination Network, and Women in Europe for a Common Future (WECF).
 The start-up meeting of the project took place in Yerevan on March 29, 2010.

 Armenian Women will organize seminars and workshops, to establish a network of Armenian civic associations and an information center for chemical safety in Yerevan.
 This will enable the interested people to get information easily, and it will strengthen the cooperation among non-governmental sectors with other parts of the society.

 “Chemical contamination can debase the quality of water, soil, and other aspects of the environmental.
 This vicious cycle of dependency can be broken by raising awareness and promoting alternatives,” says Lilik Simonyan, an expert of the AWHHE on toxic chemicals.
 Due to a lack of relevant information, citizens are not able to organise and fight for their rights.
 This is another issue which should also be addressed by the project activities.